Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * `https://login.microsoftonline.com/tenant1` and `https://login.microsoftonline.com/tenant1.com` are Azure AD endpoints, not GitHub SAML endpoints, so they are not used in these fields.

-### Question #33
+### Question - 7

 You manage a project by using Azure Boards.
 You manage the project code by using GitHub.

 You have three work items that have IDs of 456, 457, and 458.

-You need to create a pull request that will be linked to all the work items.
+**You need to create a pull request that will be linked to all the work items**.

 The solution must set the state of work item 456 to done.

 What should you add to the commit message?